-RMT and Aslef train strikes: How much do rail workers earn?
+How much do rail workers earn?
+New strikes announced for July

-RMT union members are striking on June 2 with 20,000 catering, train managers and station staff set to walk out across the country.
-This marks three rail strikes within four days, with Aslef train drivers walking out on June 3, after strikes on May 31.
+RMT union members walked out on June 2 with 20,000 catering, train managers, and station staff —marking three rail strikes within four days, as Aslef train drivers walked out on June 3, after strikes on May 31.

 Elizabeth Line workers from the Transport Salaried Staffs’ Association also walked out earlier this month, for the second time this year on Wednesday, May 24.
 The day was chosen as it marked the one-year anniversary of the £20 billion network opening.